ciscoheat/dcisniffer/README.md

 }
 ```

-The *withdraw* RoleMethod, created as a function with a body, as opposed to contracts which has no body, is a very close mapping of the mental model to code, which is the goal of DCI.
+The *withdraw* RoleMethod is a very close mapping of the mental model to code, which is the goal of DCI.

 Note how we're using the contract method only for the actual data operation, the rest is functionality, collaboration between Roles through RoleMethods.
 This collaboration requires a RoleMethod on destination called `deposit`, according to the mental model.
 Let's define it: